samorani/MatchingPPE/README.md

 ### Methods

 #### run()
-Executes the strategy function over the data in a date simulation
+Tests a strategy function by simulating the arrival of the requests given in the input data

 ---
 #### get_decisions()
-Returns the list of all matching decisions made during the simulation.
+Returns the list of all matching decisions made during the test.

 ---
 #### get_metrics()